greenelab/deep-review/all-sections.md

 ## The impact of deep learning in treating disease and developing new treatments

-Given the ever-present need to make better, faster interventions at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics, and life history -- there have been many attempts to apply deep learning to patient treatment.
-Success in this area would be very useful for personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
-Earlier, we presented possibilities for patient categorization.
+Given the need to make better, faster interventions at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics, and life history -- there have been many attempts to apply deep learning to patient treatment.
+Success in this area could help to enable personalized healthcare or precision medicine [@VOQtVhWs; @3JyJ3DTh].
+Earlier, we reviewed approaches for patient categorization.
 Here, we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.

-### Categorizing patients for clinical decision making
+### Clinical decision making

-As long ago as 1996, Tu [@kL0B4m9d] compared the effectiveness of artificial neural networks and logistic regression, questioning whether these techniques would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@jdg2u7bX] or mortality [@xX68eyvs].
+In 1996, Tu [@kL0B4m9d] compared the effectiveness of artificial neural networks and logistic regression, questioning whether these techniques would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@jdg2u7bX] or mortality [@xX68eyvs].
 He posited that while neural networks have several advantages in representational power, the difficulties in interpretation may limit clinical applications, a limitation that still remains today.
+In addition, the challenges faced by physicians parallel those encountered by deep learning.
+For a given patient, the number of possible diseases is very large, with a long tail of rare diseases and patients are highly heterogeneous and may present with very different signs and symptoms for the same disease.
-Similarly, in 2006 Lisboa and Taktak [@qxxwkSAT] examined the use of artificial neural networks in medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.
+Still, in 2006 Lisboa and Taktak
+[@qxxwkSAT] examined the use of artificial neural networks in medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.